Residents & Fellows

 Supporting you today.
 Protecting your future.

-Standing committees are appointed by the Resident & Fellow Section Governing Council (GC) and assist them in furthering the mission of the section.
+Standing committees are appointed by the Resident & Fellow Section Governing Council and assist them in furthering the mission of the section.
 The committees seek to increase resident and fellow involvement with the section, promote RFS position statements, and carry out projects specific to their area of expertise.

-We invite all interested interns, residents and fellows to apply.
+We invite all interested interns, residents, and fellows to apply.
 This is a unique leadership opportunity for both newer and more seasoned members to advance their careers and potentially move into an RFS Governing Council or councilor position.
-We highly value diversity in training year, specialty, geographic location and personal background.
-We strongly encourage those from historically marginalized groups to apply.
-The time commitment is flexible, typically requiring an additional hour per month on average.
-No prior committee experience is necessary.

-We are seeking members for these committees:
+We are seeking members for various committees including:

 • Committee on Business and Economics